jpw1991/tome-true-necromancer/README.md

 |  | Minion Explosion | The necromancer's Undead Explosion ability, just renamed and put in this category. |
 |  | Necrotic Frenzy | The necromancer's Surge of Undeath ability, just renamed and put in this category. |
 |  | Considerate Minions | The necromancer's Dark Empathy ability, just renamed and put in this category BUT with the following difference: Friendly fire protection extends to minions themselves too (no more friendly fire from mages). |

+## Inspiration for the mod
+I feel like there hasn't been a truly satisfying summoning experience in a game since Diablo 2.
+Tales of Maj'Eyal is a masterpiece and came so close to giving me what I wanted, but even then, not quite.
+So I decided to fix that.

+The `Skeletal Minions` category is intended to be quality over quantity - strong, useful troops with clearly defined roles, offering a broad spread of utility.
+This category is for the summoner who likes to prepare the perfect unit composition before heading into battle.
+Minions of this category can only be summoned one at a time, with 14 seconds cooldown, making replacements in the heat of battle difficult.

+The `Fleshy Minions` is intended to offer less quality but more convenience.
+Troops can be summoned in bursts and can therefore be replenished more easily, making investing some points in this category useful for emergency situations.

+`Terrifying Minions` is supposed to offer the necromancer expensive, yet powerful, units that can turn the tide of a battle.
+As an unlockable category, it's supposed that a necromancer only unlocks this at later levels.

 ## Known Issues/Bugs